CIT 251 Computer Security Overview

-This course gives a broad overview of Information Assurance.
-The course has two parts: Lecture/discussion related to information security basics and a laboratory component in which students learn technology-related security.
-Course materials include topics such as types of attacks, hacker techniques, legal and privacy issues, security policy, information security best practices and so on.
-Students also learn security technologies related to three areas: operating systems, networks, and Web and E-commerce.
-The course has a strong laboratory component in which students experiment with various practical computer security tools.
+A broad overview of Information Assurance in two parts: lecture/discussion related to information security basics, and a laboratory component in which students learn technology-related security.
+Course materials include topics such as types of attacks, hacker techniques, legal and privacy issues, security policy, information security best practices, and more.
+Students also learn security technologies related to three areas: operating systems, networks, and web and e-commerce.
+The course includes significant laboratory time, during which students experiment with various practical computer security tools.

-This course provides a practical approach to network security applications and standards.
-The focus is to provide an in-depth understanding of the current network security principles, features, protocols, and implementations.
-The course includes a detailed discussion on design and maintaining a computer network from the security point of view.
-The emphasis is on applications that are widely used on the Internet and for corporate network, and on standards, especially Internet standards that have been widely deployed.
+A practical approach to network security applications and standards that provides an in-depth understanding of current network security principles, features, protocols, and implementations.
+The course includes a detailed discussion on designing and maintaining a computer network from a security point of view.
+The emphasis is on applications that are widely used on the Internet and for corporate networks, and on standards, especially Internet standards that have been widely deployed.

 With much of our personal information now being recorded digitally, the field of computer forensics has grown exponentially.
 This course will provide students with a strong foundation in the principles of computer forensics.
-Students will learn how the field has evolved over time and why digital investigations have become more pervasive.
-A keen understanding of file systems, including operating systems and registries, is vital to understanding the evidence that a suspect leaves behind, and therefore provides the core of this course.
+Learn how the field has evolved over time and why digital investigations have become more pervasive.
+Develop the keen understanding of file systems, including operating systems and registries, that is vital to understanding the evidence that a suspect leaves behind.
 The ultimate objective is to use digital evidence to prove control, ownership and intent to successfully prosecute a case.
-Students will gain practical experience with professional digital imaging tools, like Helix, X-Ways and FTK, which are used to extract, filter and analyze digital evidence.
-The course will include forensic imaging techniques for both Windows Personal Computers and Apple Macintosh machines.
+Gain practical experience with professional digital imaging tools, like Helix, X-Ways and FTK, as well as forensic imaging techniques for both Windows Personal Computers and Apple Macintosh machines.

 Every computer forensics examiner must understand the interactions of people with hardware and software.
 Additionally, knowledge of the law is imperative to the successful conviction of a criminal.
 This course will detail the legal aspects of computer forensics investigations and evidence admissibility.
-Students will gain and understanding of the legal documentation required for gaining access to a suspect’s information, like letters of preservations and warrants; also included will be evidence custody and chain of custody forms.
+Students will gain an understanding of the legal documentation required for gaining access to a suspect’s information, such as letters of preservations and warrants.
+Also included will be evidence custody and chain of custody forms.
 Finally, students will experience the intricacies of investigative report writing.
-A series of case studies will be incorporated into the course to explore reasons why some computer forensics investigations have been highly successful and the pitfalls that caused others to fail.
+A series of case studies will be incorporated into the course to explore reasons why some computer forensics investigations have been highly successful, and the pitfalls that caused others to fail.

 Computer forensics investigators no longer simply rely on traditional computers as sources of evidence.
-Incriminating evidence can be found on cellphones, smartphones, PDAs, cameras and even game systems.
+Incriminating evidence can be found on cell phones, smartphones, PDAs, cameras and even game systems.
 This course will introduce students to mobile forensic file systems.
-Students will learn methods of evidence extraction from mobile devices and how these devices should be handled and analyzed.
-Labs sessions will allow students with hands-on analysis of phones, flash memory and SIM cards.
-Students will also learn about recovering deleted SMS text messages, call logs.
-An introduction to CDMA and GSM networks will also be provided.
-This practical experience will be supplemented with exposure to the use of digital images and video in investigations.
-The course will teach students how to find photo metadata, identify whether images have been edited, reconstruct damaged image files and subsequently use these files as admissible evidence.
+Students will learn methods of evidence extraction from the mobile devices and how these devices should be handled and analyzed.
+Lab sessions will allow students with hands-on analysis of phones, flash memory and SIM cards.
+Students will also learn about recovering deleted SMS text messages, call logs, etc. An introduction to CDMA and GSM networks will also be provided.
+This practical experience will be supplemented with exposure to the use of digital images and video investigations.
+Students will learn how to find photo metadata, identify whether images have been edited, reconstruct damaged image files and subsequently use these files as admissible evidence.

-Security in Computing investigates the perpetration of damages and theft using the computer, and strategies for protection.
+Security in Computing investigates the perpetration of damages and theft using computers, and strategies for protection.
 The focus is on software that harms or steals from others, and schemes and mechanisms that are used for defense.
-Topics include viruses; cryptography; network security; protection in operating systems; database security; and intellectual property issues.
+Topics include viruses, cryptography, network security, protection in operating systems, database security, and intellectual property issues.